Sovereign MCP Gateway Back to Platform →

 One or more gates flagged for human review.
 The tool does not execute.
 The agent receives the specific gate failures and can resubmit with additional evidence or escalate to a human operator.

 One or more gates failed definitively.
 The tool does not execute.
-The denial is recorded in the transparency log.
+The refusal is recorded in the transparency log.
 The agent cannot bypass the verdict — the governance layer is not advisory.

 Business Impact